circlhill-debug/pwa-route-stats/docs/METRICS.md

 ## Optional Reason Tag
 - Add a short “Reason (optional)” on a day (e.g., Boxholders, Detour, Weather).
 It’s surfaced in Weekly Compare outliers.
 - Stored in `weather_json` as `Reason: …` (no DB migration needed).
+- Diagnostics tags (`Tag & dismiss`) share the same spirit—use them to keep context for the residuals table and future AI summaries.

 ## Quick Filter
 - Pick a weekday to see pills and a sparkline for the last N filtered days (normalized when multiple metrics are on).
 Ruler option shows 0/50/100.

+## AI Summary & Token Usage
+- Settings → AI Summary: store your OpenAI API key locally and (optionally) log token usage for today/week/month plus a monthly cap.
+- “Generate summary” (Diagnostics card) sends curated diagnostics context to `gpt-4o-mini` and returns three upbeat bullets (root cause, suggested action, trend to watch).
+Results are cached locally so you can collapse/expand without re-running.
+- Token usage card displays your tracked token totals with a progress bar that shifts color as you approach the monthly limit.
+Update the values in Settings whenever you want to budget the experimentation cost.

 ## Data Integrity Tips
 - Ensure route start/return times are correct; don’t overlap office and route.